Phases of matrix-product states with symmetries and measurements: Finite nilpotent groups: Trivialization of symmetry-protected phases

-As we consider the on-site symmetry to be the regular representation, there is a finite blocking length, $k$, at which the above effective on-site symmetry appears as a subrepresentation of $(U^{\rm reg}_g)^{\otimes k}$ (see Section \ref{sec:prelim}).
-Then, a representative for the SPT phase can be chosen as~\cite{Chen2011_Phases1,Schuch2011_Phases2}
+As we consider the on-site symmetry to be the regular representation, for any unitary representation there is a finite blocking length $k$ at which that representation appears a subrepresentation of $(U_g^{\rm reg})^{\otimes k}$ (see Section \ref{sec:prelim}).
+This allows us to freely choose a representative state for the phase as follows: Fix a non-trivial $\mu$ and define the effective on-site symmetry